tytydraco/yessleep/out/Has_anyone_ever_heard_of_the_artist_Conrad_Norten.md

-I started looking for information on Conrad Norten because of a art history project.
-It's been 3 years since I finished that art project and I still need to know more.
+I started looking for information on Conrad Norten because of an art history project.
+It's been 3 years since I finished that art project and I finally have found my answers.

 Let me explain.